Its-Puja-Singh/crud-with-mysql/README.md

 ### `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/api/home](http://localhost:3000/api/home) to view it in the browser.

-You can Sign up first and Register yourself
+You can Sign up first and get Register yourself,

-And then Sign in using the your credentials
+And then Sign in using your credentials,

-After that you can Create, Edit and Delete the Employee Details.
+After that you will be able to Create, Edit, Update and Delete the Employee Details.

 ### Puja Kumari